 This course will help us understand how peoples and societies in the Middle East have behaved across time.
 It will introduce students to complex socio-political processes of change in the relationships between state and society in the region.
 Some of the skills students will develop: (1) how to interpret statements of past political leaders; (2) how to integrate conflicting sources of information; (3) how to evaluate conflicting interpretations of the past; (4) how to analyze the magnitude and significance of change; and, (5) how to identify continuities over time.

 Evaluation Criteria

+Assignments/Activities % of Final Grade

+Regular Attendance and Participation in lectures 15%

+Midterm 15%

-Attendance and Class Participation - 15% Mid-term assignment - 15% Final take home exam - 70%
+Final Exam take home 70%